plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 -   SampleID which has to be consistent with the previous files for each leaf,

--   Spectrometer, which informs what was the spectrometer model used (SE PSR+ 3500, SVC HR-1024i, SVC XHR-1024i, ASD FieldSpec 3, ASD FieldSpec 4, ASD FieldSpec 4 Hi-Res, …)
+-   Spectrometer, the spectrometer model used (SE PSR+ 3500, SVC HR-1024i, SVC XHR-1024i, ASD FieldSpec 3, ASD FieldSpec 4, ASD FieldSpec 4 Hi-Res, …)

+-   Probe\_type, the type of probe (Integrating sphere, Leaf clip, Imager)

--   Leaf\_clip, which informs what was the leaf clip used (SVC LC-RP, SVC LC-RP Pro, ASD Leaf Clip, …)
+-   Probe\_model, the reference of the probe model (SVC LC-RP, SVC LC-RP Pro, ASD Leaf Clip, …)

+-   Spectra\_trait\_pairing, a column that explains how the gas exchange information is paired with the spectral data.
+If the gas exchange and leaf spectra were measured in the same leaf, chose “Same”.
+If they were measured in similar leaves, chose “Similar”.
+Finally, if hyperspectral data was measured at the plant scale (and paired to gas exchange at the leaf scale), chose “Plant scale”.

 -   Reflectance, which is a matrix with the Reflectance in column expressed in percent from 0 to 100.

-We use a matrix in the column Reflectance, folowing the “pls” package requirement (Mevik & Wehrens, 2007).
+We use a matrix in the column Reflectance, following the “pls” package requirement (Mevik & Wehrens, 2007).
 More information is given in the “pls” package documentation and manual (<https://cran.r-project.org/web/packages/pls/vignettes/pls-manual.pdf>)